Itsyimi2002/uni/README.md

 ## About the Author

 **Yimi Shao**
-Graduate Student, University of Pennsylvania, Environmental Studies — Concentration in Adaptation & Resilience
+Graduate Student, University of Pennsylvania, Environmental Studies — Concentration in Sustainability, Adaptation & Resilience
 📬 [LinkedIn](https://www.linkedin.com/in/yimi-shao)

 ---